-'For the Times They are a Changin': Explaining U.S. Supreme Court Justices' Voting Through Identification of Micro-Publics
+‘For the Times they Are A-Changin’: Explaining Voting Patterns of U.S. Supreme Court Justices through Identification of Micro-Publics

 Binghamton University - Department of Political Science